Introduction

 Installing HBComposer

 The HBComposer installation file is a typical Apple DMG archive.
-Once downloaded, just double click on it, a window will show up (1).
+Once downloaded, just double click on it, a window will show up (Figure 2).

 Just drag the HBComposer.app icon onto the Applications one.
 The application will be installed, if a previous version is already present, macOS will ask whether to overwrite the old version.